luxtracon/floralis/README.md

 ![An image showing the process of compressing plant fibers to plant fibers blocks](https://cdn.zekro.de/mods/floralis/media/crafting_compress_plant_fibers_block.png 'Fibers compression')

-Of course you can reverse this progress to get the plant fibers back out of the storage block.
+Of course you can reverse this process to get the plant fibers back out of the storage block.

 ![An image showing the process of decompressing plant fibers blocks to plant fibers](https://cdn.zekro.de/mods/floralis/media/crafting_decompress_plant_fibers_block.png 'Fibers decompression')